High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Evaluation

-The running time of Liu et al.~\cite{Liu2024ScalableMC} and ours in LAN is shown in Table~\ref{table::computaiontimeLAN}.
-We observe that in the online phase, our running time shows little to no advantage compared to Liu et al.~\cite{Liu2024ScalableMC}, as our scheme is more heavily affected by computational overhead.
-However, the offline and the total running time, as the number of parties increases and the network deepens, will also have significant improvements, with the maximum increase being $3.76\times$ and $2.61\times$ respectively.
+The running time of LXY24 and ours in LAN is shown in Table~\ref{table::computaiontimeLAN}.
+We observe that in the online phase, our running time shows little to no advantage compared to LXY24, as our scheme is more heavily affected by computational overhead.
+However, the offline and the total running time, as the number of parties and $k$ increases, will also have significant improvements, with the increase being $1.1-3.8\times$ and $1.2-2.6\times$ respectively.

 In a word, our improvements in the LAN setting are less pronounced compared to those in the WAN setting.
 The reason lies in the higher computational overhead required by our scheme.
-Fortunately, as the number of parties increases and the neural networks become deeper, our scheme exhibits more substantial advantages, mainly owing to our efficient vector-matrix multiplication, parallel convolution computation, and parallel non-linear computation based on PSS.
+Fortunately, as the number of parties and $k$ increases, our scheme exhibits more substantial advantages, mainly owing to our efficient vector-matrix multiplication, parallel convolution computation, and parallel non-linear computation based on PSS.
 Moreover, MPC protocols are more commonly deployed in WAN settings, so our improvements hold practical significance.